Closings & Delays

-If the beginning of the school day is delayed, AYS programs will open at regular time (unless restricted by the school) and remain open until school starts.
+If the beginning of the school day is delayed, AYS programs will operate on a one-hour delay, unless restricted by the school, and will remain open until school starts.
 You are encouraged to call the program to ensure staff arrived at the site.
-If any non-AYS families need our service, they have the option to participate by completing a Provisional Registration Form and paying the applicable fees.
+Please visit click here to view site contact information.

 If conditions worsen to a state of emergency after the program opens, AYS will not accept any more children at the site.
 If the conditions do not improve, AYS administration will decide on the best course of action.

-If students are released early due to bad weather or another emergency, the program director will get to the school as soon as possible to receive the children (unless restricted by the school).
-Program directors may notify the parents that school is being dismissed early, but that AYS will remain open unless otherwise decided by AYS administration.
+If students are released early due to bad weather or another emergency, the Youth Development Leader will get to the school as soon as possible to receive the students unless restricted by the school.
+Youth Development Leaders may notify the parents that school is being dismissed early, but that AYS will remain open unless otherwise decided by AYS administration.

 AYS families pay nothing extra for one-hour delays and early release days.
 When AYS is unable to operate due to severe weather, regular weekly fees are still due.